cerebralideas/todomvc-universal-react-pouchdb/readme.md

 ## Learning Express

-Express has been around for a very long time and is not new, so documentation is ubiquitous.
+Express has been around for a very long time, so documentation is ubiquitous.
 But, if you need a reference, the framework's main site is the place to go: http://expressjs.com/.

 ## Learning React